 InfoTracer.com is not a consumer reporting agency as defined by the Fair Credit Reporting Act, and does not assemble or evaluate information for the purpose of supplying consumer reports.
 You understand that you may not use information provided by InfoTracer.com for any purpose under the FCRA, including to make determinations regarding an individual's eligibility for personal credit, insurance, employment, or for tenant screening.
 You understand that license plate and VIN searches are only available for a purpose authorized by the Driver's Privacy Protection Act of 1994 (DPPA).

 A court judgment is the result of a civil lawsuit.
-Conducting a court judgment search online can deliver details on a case, including both parties' first names, last names or company names, beginning judgment date, judgment status, ending judgment date.
+Conducting a court judgment search online leads to case details, parties' names or company names, dates (start and end of judgment), judgment status, and whether it’s a notwithstanding judgment.

 A civil judgment is a decision taken in a dispute or a civil matter – a non-criminal legal claim between two parties.
 In case a civil court judgment ends up with a ruling against the offender in a court of law, the defendant might have to pay the damages owed.